vladimirioicaliuc/solana-training/README.md

 To generate keypair (this will also use generate-secret command to create it into .env file)

-`npm run generate-keypair` it will create a secret in env file
+`npm run generate-keypair` it will create a keypair based on SECRET_KEY from .env file